-Lebanese president calls probe into Beirut blast “complex”
+Lebanese president calls probe into Beirut blast ‘complex’

 Many Lebanese want the probe taken out of the hands of their government, fearing that bickering among the long-entrenched political factions, notorious for corruption, won’t allow any results to come to light that are damaging to their leadership.

 Popular anger has swelled over the ruling elite’s corruption, mismanagement and political uncertainty.
-Under pressure, Lebanon’s government resigned Aug.
+Under pressure, Lebanon’s government, also backed by Hezbollah and allies, resigned Aug.
 10. For now, there are no formal consultations underway on who will replace Hassan Diab as prime minister and no likely candidate has emerged.

 Asked about the public anger, Aoun said he shares the rage.